vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Nr.
 66. 34 Sāradatirtha---in Kasmira) M. 22.
 74,

 R.I.
-37. Foremost among tirthas of Kašmira is modern Sardi on the right bank of river Kisangangā.
+37. Foremost among tirthas of Kaśmira is modern Sardi on the right bank of river Kisangangā.
 In front of the temple sacred Madhu mati falls into Kisangangā.
 Vide SM, p.
 206. Ain, A. (vol. II. pp. 365-66) says that the temple of Sarada dedicated to Durgā is on the bank of the Padmati river which comes from Dardu country and that on every 8th day of the bright half

 of a month it begins to shake.
 Saraka -(under Kuruksetra) V. 83.
 75-76, P I. 26.
 76, N. II.
 65. 62-63.